UnionOfRAD/manual/en/advanced-tasks/cloud.md

-# Deploying to Orchestra
+# Deploying to the Cloud

-## About Orchestra
+## Engine Yard

-Orchestra.io is a cloud-based deploying plattform for PHP applications.
-You can find out more at their website .
+Engine Yard is a cloud-based deploying plattform with decent support for PHP applications.
+You can find out more at their website.
-Orchestra provides a "one-click" deployment out of a repository (can be either public or private) and a basic account is free (see [`Pricing`](http://www.engineyard.com/products/orchestra/pricing)).
-The Orchestra team always had li3 in mind when desigin their services and you can always find one of them idling around in our #li3 freenode channel.
+Engine Yard provides a "one-click" deployment out of a repository (can be either public or private) and a [basic account is free](https://www.engineyard.com/trial).
+The Engine Yard team always had li3 in mind when desigin their services and you can always find one of them idling around in our #li3 freenode channel.

-Before you can deploy your li3 application, you first have to create an Orchestra account.
-Head over to their [`Signup`](http://www.engineyard.com/orchestra_signup) page and get yourself an account as it's free.
+Before you can deploy your li3 application, you first have to create an Engine Yard account.
+Head over to their Signup page and get yourself an account as it's free.

-## Deploying a vanilla app
+### Deploying a Vanilla App

-To get a feeling about how Orchestra works, you can deploy a vanilla li3 app to your free account at no cost.
-As Orchestra supports git submodules and loads them automatically, we can deploy from the official `framework` repository and see how far we can get.
+To get a feeling about how Engine Yard works, you can deploy a vanilla li3 app to your free account at no cost.
+As Engine Yard supports git submodules and loads them automatically, we can deploy from the official framework repository and see how far we can get.

 Login to your application and click on the `Deploy a free App` button to your right.
 Now fill out the form like this: